-Global goods are adaptable, interoperable, open source software or content designed to meet the data and management needs of country health systems.
-Digital Square promotes the development, adoption, and reuse of digital public goods for health, with a particular focus on open source global goods and supporting an ecosystem of interoperable, standards-based technologies.
+Global goods are adaptable, interoperable, open source software, content, or services designed to meet the data and management needs of country health systems.
+Digital Square promotes the development, adoption, and reuse of digital public goods for health, with a particular focus on mature open source global goods and supporting an ecosystem of interoperable, standards-based technologies.